newsnowlabs/docker-ingress-routing-daemon/README.md

 ## Automagic installation via Docker (Experimental)

-The simplest way to install DIND is now via Docker.
+The simplest way to install DIRD is now via Docker.

-A DIND via Docker installation consists of these components:
+A DIRD via Docker installation consists of these components:

 1. _[Optional]_ A manager container or service that autodetects (changes to) load balancer nodes and (re)launches the global service accordingly
 2. The global service, running one container on each swarm node, responsible for reporting the node's ingress IP to the manager, and launching a privileged child container
-3. A privileged child container, launched by the global service container, that actually runs DIND on each node
+3. A privileged child container, launched by the global service container, that actually runs DIRD on each node

 e.g.

 To launch a manager _service_, run `./docker/create-service.sh --manager-service` from within this git repo, or on any docker swarm manager node just run:

 ```
-docker service create --name=dind --replicas=1 --constraint=node.role==manager --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock newsnowlabs/dind:latest --install --preexisting
+docker service create --name=dird --replicas=1 --constraint=node.role==manager --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock newsnowlabs/dird:latest --install --preexisting
 ```

 To launch a manager _container_, run `./docker/create-service.sh --manager` from within this git repo, or on any docker swarm manager just run:

 ```
-docker run --name=dind --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock newsnowlabs/dind:latest --install --preexisting
+docker run --name=dird --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock newsnowlabs/dird:latest --install --preexisting
 ```

 To launch a global service directly, run `./docker/create-service.sh --global-service` from within this git repo, or on any docker swarm manager just run:

 ```
-docker service create --name=dind-global --mode=global --env="DOCKER_NODE_HOSTNAME={{.Node.Hostname}}" --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock newsnowlabs/dind:latest --global-service --install --preexisting
+docker service create --name=dird-global --mode=global --env="DOCKER_NODE_HOSTNAME={{.Node.Hostname}}" --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock newsnowlabs/dird:latest --global-service --install --preexisting
 ```

 Please note:

-- Other command-line options to DIND may be added after `--install` on any of these command lines, and `--preexisting` may be removed if not required (see below)
+- Other command-line options to DIRD may be added after `--install` on any of these command lines, and `--preexisting` may be removed if not required (see below)
 - By default, the manager container/service will assume all nodes it detects are load balancers.
-However, if at least one node has the label `DIND-LB=1`, then only nodes having this label will be considered load balancers.
+However, if at least one node has the label `DIRD-LB=1`, then only nodes having this label will be considered load balancers.

 ## Manual installation (Stable)